rapidsai/cuml/python/DEVELOPER_GUIDE.md

-# cuML python developer guide
+# cuML Python Developer Guide
-This document summarizes rules and best practices for contributions to the cuML python component of rapidsai/cuml.
-This is a living document and contributions for clarifications or fixes and issue reports are highly welcome.
+This document summarizes guidelines and best practices for contributions to the python component of the library cuML, the machine learning component of the RAPIDS ecosystem.
+This is an evolving document so contributions, clarifications and issue reports are highly welcome.

 ## General
 Please start by reading: